 - Loan Repayment Calculator - This site, from the U.S. Department of Education, helps you calculate student loan payments and choose a loan repayment option that best meets your needs and goals.
 You can also use it to decide whether to consolidate your student loans.

 - Cohort Default Rate (CDR) - The U.S. Department of Education tracks the number and percentage of federal student loan borrowers who default on their student loans within three years of entering repayment.
 This is the Cohort Default Rate, commonly referred to as “three-year” CDRs.
 The Department of Education releases official cohort default rates for each school that is eligible to participate in the federal student loan program once per year.
 The current 2019 national cohort default rate average is 2.6% while Fitchburg State University’s is 1.5% and 4.8% for 2018 and 6.4% for 2017.
 Should the CDR for Fitchburg State University rise above the national average it is our policy to publicly post such on the University's financial aid webpage.

 - Our investment in you.
 With a $15 million endowment from alumni and the foundation, both need- and merit-based awards help to offset the actual cost of your education.

 - A realistic budget.
 We base your eligibility for our financial aid on the total cost of attendance not just direct costs, so that you’ll have a more realistic budget and financial-aid package.

 - Honoring outside awards.
-We do not reduce our institutional scholarship or grant award to those receiving outside scholarships or grants unless the student's total gift aid exceeds charges for tuition, fees, room and board.
+We do not reduce our institutional scholarship or grant award to those receiving outside scholarships or grants unless the student's total gift aid exceeds charges for tuition, fees, housing and meal plan / food.

 - Access to distinctive opportunities.
 To aid our students in making their dreams of study abroad possible, financial aid is portable to approved abroad programs.
 Students may also benefit from college funding for internships throughout the academic year.